Toolkit for AI-Augmented Bio Research

 The named systems in this section are current as of 2026.
 The functions are durable; the tools rotate.

 Model distribution and execution platforms.
-Hugging Face is the de facto distribution platform for open biology models.
-NVIDIA BioNeMo is a vendor-curated stack that bundles pre-trained models, inference infrastructure, and enterprise support; it saves setup time at the cost of a vendor relationship.
-For most teams, Hugging Face plus a workflow orchestrator and a GPU is sufficient.
+Hugging Face hosts many open biology models.
+NVIDIA BioNeMo is a vendor-curated stack that bundles models, inference infrastructure, and enterprise support.
+Repository hosting, executable environment, licence, data boundary, and support are separate selection criteria.

 Code, notebook, and scientific workbench environments.
-Jupyter remains the universal substrate for exploratory analysis.
-Quarto is increasingly used for publication-quality scientific documents and is the engine behind this handbook.
-Posit Workbench (formerly RStudio) is preferred by groups with an R-heavy stack.
-Claude Science is a beta AI workbench that connects Claude to literature search, data analysis, code execution, remote compute, and scientific applications (Anthropic, June 2026).
-Evaluate it as an integration layer: data boundary, logs, exported code or notebooks, package versions, and whether a scientist can rerun the analysis outside the chat.
-Use AI coding assistants (Claude, Cursor, Copilot) the same way you would use a fast colleague: pair-program, do not delegate verification.
+Jupyter supports interactive analysis; Quarto supports reproducible documents and is the engine behind this handbook; Posit Workbench supports R-centered environments.
+Anthropic describes Claude Science as a beta workbench connecting literature search, data analysis, code execution, remote compute, and scientific applications (Anthropic, June 2026).
+Evaluate any workbench on data boundaries, logs, exported code or notebooks, package versions, and independent rerun.
+Coding assistants can draft and accelerate work, but verification remains with the research team.

 Workflow patterns (durable)